enewe101/iterable_queue/README.md

 from multiprocessing import Process from iterable_queue import IterableQueue

-# First we need an iterableQueue instance
+# Make an iterableQueue instance
 iq = IterableQueue

-# Now start a bunch of producers:
+# Start a bunch of producers:
 for producer_id in range(17):

 	# Give each producer a "producer-queue"